-Having survived the toddler years and now come out the other side, here are my tips for the best changing room experience possible with your baby or toddler.
+So here are our top tips for the best changing room experience possible with your baby or toddler.

 1. By far the best thing of all is an additional adult.
 Babies who come to our weekend classes often bring both mum and dad with them.
 This means one parent can stay dry and the one in the pool gets to hand over their little one and go off and get changed in peace and quiet – highly recommended!

-2. If this isn’t an option (as it won’t be for many people) then don’t despair, it is possible to do this by yourself and remain calm and collected –it’s just a case of some forward-planning.
+2. If this isn’t an option (and it won’t be for many people) then don’t despair, it is possible to do this by yourself and remain calm and collected – It’s just a case of some forward-planning.

 3. If not already provided, ask the venue or the swim school about a travel cot or playpen, as this makes things a whole lot easier, but don’t forget that babies must always be supervised when in the travel cot.

 4. Clothes – think carefully about what you both wear to the pool - loose fitting clothes that are easy to put on and off, this is no time to worry about fashion.
-Trying to get skinny jeans on quickly when you’re still wet and your 18 month old keeps trying to run away and get back in the pool is not easy, trust me, I’ve done it!
+Trying to get skinny jeans on quickly when you’re still wet and your 18 month old keeps trying to run away and get back in the pool is not easy!